kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 “Dispassionately.”
 Supplies Cadence, flitting just outside of my sight.

 I resist the temptation to turn my head.
 The most I ever catch of her is a faint, pale flash as she ducks behind me.
 A private game of hers, no doubt.
-She’s always up to something.
+She’s always up to something, and somehow, always gets away with it.

 “As evidenced by the droning voice and glazed expression.”
 Cadence continues, making a rude noise in my ear, and dissolving into peals of laughter.

 It makes it hard to hear Supervisor Kistr as he warms to his task.

 Cadence is wrong.
-Dispassionate is the opposite of what the small man at the front of the room is projecting.
-The deliberate words filter past Kistr’s mask with exacting focus.
+Dispassionate is the opposite of the small man at the front of the room.
+Deliberate words filter past Kistr’s mask with exacting focus.
 Only the slightest tremble in his precise tones betrays him.
 That, and the dampness of his bulging eyes, his gaze elevated to another plane.
-They shine wetly with unseemly enjoyment as he expounds on my sins.
+They shine wetly with unseemly pleasure as he expounds on my sins.

 Which is fine.
 Formal reprimands are to be expected - at least it’s not Retraining.
 It’s regulation.
 It’s for my own good.